twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 {% notebook sample_animation.ipynb cells[5:6] %}

 Unfortunately, not that well.
-The reason why nothing happens in the beginning is that MH proposes jumps that are not accepted.
+The reason why nothing happens in the beginning is that MH proposes huge jumps that are not accepted because they are way outside the posterior.
 PyMC then tunes the proposal distribution so that smaller jumps are proposed.
-These smaller jumps however lead to the random-walk behavior you can see which makes sampling inefficient.
+These smaller jumps however lead to the random-walk behavior you can see which makes sampling inefficient (for a good intuition about this "drunken walk", see [here](http://healthyalgorithms.com/2010/03/12/a-useful-metaphor-for-explaining-mcmc/)).

+## Slice sampling

 Lets see how slice sampling fares.